-I booked my first week’s stay at The Cathedral Hostel (in a private room) in advanced.
+I booked my first week’s stay in a hostel (in a private room) in advanced.
 I ended up staying for two weeks but having a guaranteed roof over my head for those first few days was important.

 You’ll need to set up an account at a Bank upon arrival.
-Get a Spanish phone number first & don’t forget to bring your passport with your visa inside as ID – make sure to have them put the NIE (foreigner’s ID number) on your account.
+Get a Spanish SIM card (phone number) first & don’t forget to bring your passport with your visa inside as ID – make sure to have them put the NIE (foreigner’s ID number) on your account.

 When you arrive you will need to apply for a resident card (TIE = foreigner’s ID card).
 You’ll use the NIE provided on your visa to do this.
 You’ll need to go to the Extranjeria (foreign office).
 Many offices require appointments which you can find by searching “cita + extranjería + CITY YOULL LIVE IN”

 -First visit: show them your visa they will give you paperwork and a date to come back with that work completed (you’ll also have your fingerprints taken by the police at this second appointment) * note: some offices will provide a list of needed documentation: a tax form, and certificate of “empadronamiento“ are important.

--The Empadronamiento is in the park behind El Corte Inglés (look for a yellow building) you need to bring a copy of your rental agreement and copies of owner’s and tenants’ passports (all tenants must be present).
+-The Empadronamiento: you need to bring a copy of your rental agreement and copies of owner’s and tenants’ ID (all tenants must be present).
 They will provide you with a form to pass on to the Extranjeria.